Aspirin

-Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, fever, and/or inflammation, and as an antithrombotic.
-Specific inflammatory conditions which aspirin is used to treat include Kawasaki disease, pericarditis, and rheumatic fever.
+Aspirin (/ˈæsp(ə)rɪn/) is the genericized trademark for acetylsalicylic acid (ASA), a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, fever, and inflammation, and as an antithrombotic.
+Specific inflammatory conditions that aspirin is used to treat include Kawasaki disease, pericarditis, and rheumatic fever.

 Aspirin is also used long-term to help prevent further heart attacks, ischaemic strokes, and blood clots in people at high risk.
 For pain or fever, effects typically begin within 30 minutes.
 Aspirin works similarly to other NSAIDs but also suppresses the normal functioning of platelets.

 One common adverse effect is an upset stomach.
 More significant side effects include stomach ulcers, stomach bleeding, and worsening asthma.
 Bleeding risk is greater among those who are older, drink alcohol, take other NSAIDs, or are on other blood thinners.
 Aspirin is not recommended in the last part of pregnancy.
 It is not generally recommended in children with infections because of the risk of Reye syndrome.
 High doses may result in ringing in the ears.

-A precursor to aspirin found in the bark of the willow tree (genus Salix) has been used for its health effects for at least 2,400 years.
-In 1853, chemist Charles Frédéric Gerhardt treated the medicine sodium salicylate with acetyl chloride to produce acetylsalicylic acid for the first time.
-Over the next 50 years, other chemists established the chemical structure and devised more efficient production methods.
+A precursor to aspirin found in the bark of the willow tree (genus Salix), salicin, is metabolized in the human gut into the medicinally active compound salicylic acid and has been used for its health effects for at least 2,400 years.
+Pharmacology sought a synthetic alternative.
+In 1853, the chemist Charles Frédéric Gerhardt treated the medicine sodium salicylate with acetyl chloride to produce acetylsalicylic acid for the first time.
+Over the next 50 years, other chemists, mostly of the German company Bayer, established the chemical structure and devised more efficient production methods.
+Felix Hoffmann (or perhaps Arthur Eichengrün) of Bayer was the first to produce acetylsalicylic acid in a pure, stable form in 1897.
+By 1899, Bayer had dubbed this drug Aspirin and was selling it globally.